Skip to main content

 The outward pressure from fusion ceases almost instantly.
 With nothing to oppose it, gravity wins a decisive and catastrophic victory.
 The core implodes in a fraction of a second, triggering a spectacular explosion known as a supernova.
 The remnants of this collapse form one of the universe's most extreme objects: a neutron star or, if the original star was sufficiently massive, a black hole with a singularity at its heart.

-Learn more about how stars work → Stellar Life Cycle
+Learn more about how stars work →

 Gravity: The Silent Architect of the Universe